phaustin/quantecon-example/book/docs/about_py.md

 -   Visit the [Python Package Index](https://pypi.org/).
 -   View some of the questions people are asking about Python on [Stackoverflow](http://stackoverflow.com/questions/tagged/python).
--   Keep up to date on what\'s happening in the Python community with the [Python subreddit](https://www.reddit.com:443/r/Python/).
+-   Keep up to date on what's happening in the Python community with the [Python subreddit](https://www.reddit.com:443/r/Python/).